Do you want to know more about Stora Enso?

 In addition to enforcing our SCoC, we actively help our suppliers improve their sustainability performance.
 Our topic-based “deep dives” or thorough reviews of specific supply chains, for example, help us better understand the operations, opportunities, and challenges of a supply chain related to a specific topic or category.

-Based on a pre-evaluation of a supplier’s social and environmental risk profile, they may be selected for a third-party sustainability audit, conducted together with purchaser.
+Based on a pre-evaluation of a supplier’s social and environmental risk profile, they may be selected for a third-party sustainability audit, conducted together with our purchaser.
 Any suspected SCoC non-conformances brought to our attention are investigated and followed up.
 Similarly, any non-conformances identified during audits are followed up with supplier meetings where the findings are discussed and corrective action plans devised.
 Relationships are terminated when suppliers are not willing to improve their performance.

 The Stora Enso Supplier Code of Conduct (SCoC) is a binding legal document that imposes minimum sustainability requirements on suppliers.
 Other supporting policies include: